Interview with Uncle Bob on clean code standards and avoiding accumulating technical debt with your team. Click here to read or below to listen!

 The rule for Boy Scouts is to always leave the campsite in better shape than you found it.
 It translates to software development in a way to always fix technical debt when you find it.

 Naturally, it can’t be done without boundaries, or else it could consume all the time in the world.
-However, if you set aside a percentage of time in each sprint specifically to fix any tech debt developers may find, it can go a long way towards keeping the product as debt-free as possible.
+However, if you set aside a percentage of time in each sprint specifically to fix any tech debt developers may find, continuous refactoring goes a long way towards keeping the product as debt-free as possible.
 Depending on the situation, anywhere from 5-33% could be a good choice.
 [Kenneth S. Rubin: Essential Scrum]

 Dedicating entire sprints towards fixing technical debt is a bad idea.
 On the one hand, clients tend to not like it.
 To them, it can seem like you are spending their time and money to fix something you did wrong in the first place.
 On the other hand, it also suggests you have done a lot of work encumbered with tech debt already, so you have likely paid higher interest on the debt already than was necessary.